k-sareen/mmtk-art/README.md

 ## Known Limitations

-The `StickyImmix` plan is only supported for x86_64 as the write barriers have not been implemented for any other platform.
+Generational plans such as `StickyImmix` and `GenCopy` are only supported for x86_64 as the write barriers have not been implemented for any other platform.

 We've temporarily disabled loading app images at run-time since we currently do not have a way to remove image spaces inside MMTk.
 Once we have this functionality, we will enable this feature and register app images with MMTk.